AusFTAs/example-api-datadump/README.md

 # Excel Data Dump | Free Trade Agreement Portal API

-This example accesses the FTA Portal API through jQuery.
-It gets data of all items from the API and dumps it into an excel file.
+This example accesses the FTA Portal API.
+It gets data of all items from the API and dumps it into Excel files.

 ## Source code